shepner/asyla/ns02-pihole/README.md

 reboot
 ```

-From the VM host, remove the ISO image as its not needed anymore
+From the VM host, remove the ISO image as its not needed anymore:

 ``` shell
 qm set $VMID \